Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Proposed Method: Graph-SCP

 \subsection{Using a GNN to Predict Membership in the Optimal Solution}

-\citet{chen2022representing} proved that given a dataset of SCP instances, a GNN can approximate the optimal solution of the linear program relaxation of the SCP instance.
+Chen et al. \cite{chen2022representing} proved that given a dataset of SCP instances, a GNN can approximate the optimal solution of the linear program relaxation of the SCP instance.
 Building on this observation, we formalize reducing the SCP problem size as a subgraph selection learning task.
 In particular, our Graph-SCP uses a message passing GNN to learn the following binary classification task: predict which ``Columns'' nodes (see Figure~\ref{problem}(B)) are likely to be part of the optimal solution.
 Formally, given a graph $G=(V,E)$ with node features $X$, we learn a GNN function $f(G, X)$ to predict a binary classification vector $y \in \mathbb{R}^{|V|}$, where 1 indicates the nodes in the graph that are likely to contain the SCP solution and 0 otherwise.

-Graph-SCP uses GraphSAGE \cite{hamilton2017inductive} with 2 message-passing layers, 1024 neurons in each layer and ReLU activation, followed by a fully connected layer with 1024 neurons and sigmoid activation.
-Each layer is followed by a dropout layer (dropout rate of 0.4) and batch normalization.
-The model has approximately $2.1$ million parameters.
-See Table \ref{gnn_compare} in the Appendix for a discussion on Graph-SCP's performance with Graph Attention Networks (GAT) \cite{velickovic2018graph}, Graph Convolutional Network (GCN) \cite{kipf2016semi}, Graph Isomorphism Networks (GIN) \cite{xu2018powerful}, and Chebyshev GCN \cite{defferrard2016convolutional}.

-\paragraph{Training data.} To generate training data, we create SCP instances (see Table \ref{instance_table}) and solve them using Gurobi \cite{gurobi}, a state-of-the-art CO solver.
-We label the sets that are part of the solution with 1 and all other sets with 0.

-\paragraph{Loss function.} Graph-SCP's loss function consists of a supervised and unsupervised component.
+\paragraph{\textbf{Objective Function.}} Graph-SCP's objective function consists of supervised and unsupervised components.
 The supervised component is a standard binary cross entropy loss that uses labels generated by Gurobi, whereas the unsupervised component directly minimizes the objective value of the linear program relaxation of the SCP instance.
 Formally, let $A \in \mathbb{R}^{m \times n}$ be the binary covering matrix and $c \in \mathbb{R}^{n \times 1}$ be the cost vector.
 Then the loss function is given by